 We are looking for applicants with the following skills and attributes:

-- Passion to make a difference
+- Passion and willingness to make a difference

 - Strong communication and interpersonal skills